-A regular report was received on the use of the Mental Health Act.
-The report provided an update on the health board performance against the Act and gave an insight into the number of invalid detentions and exceptions and the reasons for their occurrence.
-A significant proportion of invalid detentions take place in general wards, rather than mental health wards, and the Committee is seeking greater assurance around the accountability for legislative compliance across the whole Health Board.
+A regular report was received on the use of the Mental Health Act across the health board.
+The report provided an update on performance against the Act and gave an insight into the number of invalid detentions and exceptions and the reasons for their occurrence.